Oxycodone Addiction And Treatment

 Also, opioid abuse is more rampant in people between the ages of 25 and 54, males, and in non-Hispanic whites, though abuse is seen in many different demographics.

 Decades ago, there were no viable treatment options for oxycodone or other opioid addiction.
-Today, there are a multitude of effective methods, with more evidence-supported methods being researched all the time.
+Today, there is a multitude of effective methods, with more evidence-supported methods being researched all the time.

 Opioid addiction changes your brain chemistry and communication, so treatment has to address those issues.
 In turn, your behavior, moods, and thought processes are changed, and treatment must address those changes as well.
 Withdrawal, tolerance, and residual effects (like lack of nutrition, exercise, and sleep) affect your body, and treatment must also work to reverse these changes.